-A positive correlation is found between the extent of commitment by the organisation and Other Units, suggesting that there is the potential to increase the extent of commitment by other parties if more evidence of commitment is made apparent by either the government organisation or Other Units.
+A positive correlation is found between the extent of commitment by the organisation and Other Units, suggesting that there is potential to increase the extent of commitment by other parties if more evidence of commitment is made apparent by either the public sector organisation or Other Units.

-The power of informal relations, intra-organisational alliancing even, is apparent from the survey results which show that the level of standardised relationship has a negative correlation with the equality of transactions, meaning the more formalised the relationship is, i.e. the more the agreement between parties is written down or contracted, the less acceptable are informal and collaborative problem solving with the other party which actually move the project forward.
+The power of informal relations, even intra-organisational alliancing, is apparent from the survey results which show that the level of standardised relationships has a negative correlation with the equality of transactions.
+Thus, the more formalised the relationship is (i.e. the extent to which the agreement between parties is written down or contracted) the less acceptable are informal and collaborative problem solving approaches.
+These are key issues and it is these informal and collaborative methods that move the project forward.
 This is further evidence that simple stated, but well run, relationship management contracts can be successful.